dgerabagi/data-curation-environment/flattened_repo.md

 ### A29.
 DCE - Phase 1 - Binary and Image File Handling Strategy
 - **Description:** Defines the strategy for handling binary files; they can be checked, but only their metadata (path, size) is included in the flattened output, not their content.
 - **Tags:** feature plan, binary, image, metadata, flatten, phase 1

+### A30.
+DCE - Phase 1 - PDF Handling and Virtualization Strategy
+- **Description:** Defines the strategy for handling PDF files.
+Text is extracted on-demand and cached in memory for flattening, creating a "virtual" markdown file without modifying the user's workspace.
+- **Tags:** feature plan, pdf, text extraction, virtualization, cache, phase 1

+### A31.
+DCE - Phase 2 - Multimodal Content Extraction (PDF Images)
+- **Description:** A plan for a future feature to extract images from PDF files and use a multimodal LLM to generate rich, textual descriptions for inclusion in the context.
+- **Tags:** feature plan, multimodal, image to text, pdf, llm, phase 2

 ## II.
 Standalone Utilities & Guides